brunooliveiramac/terraform-provider-firewalldbs/docs/index.md

 # Firewalldbs Provider

-The Firewaldbs providers is intended to interact with all database firewall from Azure.
+The Firewaldbs providers is intended to interact with all database firewall from specific cloud providers.
 In order to add some resources like user on databases that have firewall rules, the agent ip from terraform must be added and also removed after applying the resources.

+### Supported Providers:

+- Azure MySql
+- Azure Postgres

 ## Example Usage